joesan/blockchain-documentation/README.md

 Hopefully this journal should help somebody somewhere trying to understand the fundamental principle behind the inner machinary of how Blockchain and BitCoin fit together!

+If you look at the following URL: https://blockchain.info/block/000000000000000000a02292fd026559f08d616491b4fed57addefd384b44e7c

+which shows the latest block as of now (3-Nov-2017), the puzzle is to find the hash with 18 leading zeros!
+So you can imagine now why a Million dollar is needed to solve a single puzzle!